 It’s frustrating that you can’t share something like fries with your furry best friend.
 You should also know if pasta is okay for dogs.

 You know how fries are made.
 But do you know how each of the components can have an impact?
-It’s a no, right?
-Not a problem!
+It’s a no. Not a problem!
 Because that’s exactly what I’ll walk you through right now.

 Without further ado, let’s get started.

-Potatoes – the star of the show, isn’t it?
+Potatoes – the star of the show, aren’t they?
 Well, potatoes aren’t technically bad for your dog.
 As in, they are not toxic.
 The thing is – this particular ingredient has a high amount of carbohydrates.

-Basically, this unusual amount of carbohydrates is not good for your dog.
-It might lead to digestion problems.
-Because it’s difficult for the dog to process.
+This unusual amount of carbohydrates is not suitable for your dog.
+It might lead to digestion problems because it’s difficult for the dog to process.

 Look for medicine suggestions below if your dog faces this situation.
 I hope it doesn’t come to that though-

 Moreover, the glycemic index of potatoes is high.
 It could quickly increase the level of sugar in the blood.
-So, if your dog is diabetic then you should definitely avoid giving potatoes.
+So, if your dog is diabetic, you should avoid giving potatoes.

 Also, potatoes can cause allergies or sensitivities in some dogs.
 So, you should be extra careful.

 Oil is used to deep-fry the potatoes.
-Now, you’re probably aware that the amount of fat in oils is high.
+Now, you’re probably aware that the fat in oils is high.
 Despite that, a healthy amount is still necessary for your pup.

 Now, some oils are beneficial to dogs, such as fish oil.
 But generally, vegetable oil or canola oil is used for frying potatoes.

-Here’s the thing – both vegetable oil and canola oil are not good for dogs.
-Because these oils contain saturated and trans fats, which are unhealthy fats.
+Here’s the thing – vegetable oil and canola oil are not suitable for dogs because these oils contain saturated and trans fats, which are unhealthy fats.

-So, your pooch might end up getting a stomach ache after eating fries.
+So, your pooch might get a stomach ache after eating fries.
 But that’s only a short-term problem, there’s more.
 Consuming high amounts of fat can lead to diabetes, obesity, or pancreatitis in the future.

 Besides, butter also contains fat and it’s sometimes used on fries.
 So, you should know if dogs can have almond butter.

 Another common ingredient in fries is salt.
-You see, dogs have a low tolerance for salt.
+You see, dogs have a low salt tolerance.
 And fries usually have a lot of salt in them.
 As a result, too much consumption of fries can cause salt poisoning.

 It doesn’t stop at salt poisoning though.
 Your dog can get problems with urination, dehydration, and excessive thirst in the near future.